 Snow and ice igloos are a popular winter attraction in Lapland.
 At the Lucky Ranch horse farm in Pyhä, you can snuggle up and spend the night inside an igloo.
 Of course, you can always pay a visit to the Arctic Wild Ice Snow Village in Ranua, where Ilkka and his crew create a village of igloos every winter.

-The last time to visit igloos is usually around April, when the weather begins to swing toward the warmer side of the thermometer.
+The last time to visit igloos is usually around April, when the weather begins to swing toward the warmer end of the thermometer.

 SPIRES OF SNOW & ICE